 procedure SHOULD be followed to escalate the resolution.
 Note that this

 is not a mechanism to attempt to handle implementation specific issues.

-How Tests May be Added to a TCK
+How Tests May be Added or Changed in a TCK

 Tests may be added, updated, removed or excluded as the specification team sees fit in major or minor updates.

 In service releases, specification teams should only make changes that are documented in TCK challenge issues, and